SimplyWallSt/Portfolio-Analysis-Model/model.markdown

 If a stock is held in a different currency to that of the Portfolio then conversions are done based on end of day prices on:

--   Any Sell transactions
+-   Any Buy or Sell transactions

--   Any dividends which are not re-invested

--   The end value of the Portfolio
+-   The current value of the Portfolio + the currenct value of any dividend payments

 Remaining Portfolio Data
 ------------------------